 Add mountain biking, fishing or waterfall viewing to your South Mountains itinerary before heading to Blue Ridge Distilling Co. to sample Defiant, the award-winning American single malt whisky.
 This salvage diving crew turned whisky distillers have a beautiful setup on the site of a former Girl Scout camp and offer tours as well as hosting events and pairing dinners occasionally.

 About 10 miles up the road, Silver Fork Vineyard & Winery also sits on a beautiful piece of land surrounded by spectacular views of the South Mountains.
-Visit for the wine, or just come for the backdrop and Farm to Fork Eatery, an on-site food cart serving salads, croissant sandwiches and paninis.
+Visit for the wine, or check the calendar for events such as live music or Movies Under the Stars.

 You might need a little liquid courage for tonight’s adventure: pursuing the unidentified Brown Mountain Lights.
 Look for the lights along vantage points on Highway 181 and decide for yourself if they are a scientific phenomenon, ghostly encounter or proof that aliens exist.

 Day 3: Forage